 If you make a Performance Lock election, the Daily Value Percentage will be locked for the balance of the Term.
-This means that you will experience flat performance through the balance of the Term even if the Net Option Value increases, you will not benefit from the continued decline in the Residual Option Cost, your Strategy value will continue to be reduced to reflect the Daily Charge, and your ending Strategy value will not be based on the ending Index value on the last day of the Term.
+This means that you will experience flat performance through the balance of the Term even if the Net Option Value increases, you will not benefit from the continued decline in the Residual Option Cost and your ending Strategy value will not be based on the ending Index value on the last day of the Term.